Log in

 The tools to empower your inside and outside sales reps

-“We’ve evolved toward a world where inside sales reps travel to meet customers strategically and field reps are boosting their productivity by making the most out of modern communication solutions,” he adds.
+We’ve evolved toward a world where inside sales reps travel to meet customers strategically and field reps are boosting their productivity by making the most out of modern communication solutions.”

-Here’s a list of our tool suggestions:
+Here’s a list of tool suggestions that cover four crucial elements of sales:

 • Lead generation.
-LeadBooster, enables your sales reps to react quickly to the warmest of prospects—those who visited key pages on your website—and make the most of their outreach.
+LeadBooster enables sales reps to react quickly to the warmest prospects (those who visit key pages on your website) and make the most of their outreach.

-You may think that you would benefit most from the best of both worlds, with a hybrid sales team able to kill it on their cold calls and charm potential clients in person.
-The important thing is that you focus on the most valuable goals for your company and choose a sales strategy that caters to them.
+Perhaps you would benefit from the best of both worlds, with a hybrid sales team able to charm equally over cold calls or with potential clients in person.

 Seal more deals with your free sales communication handbook